-My research to date has been primarily centered on twentieth-century French writing, focused at the intersection of emotions, deceit, social rules, and transculturalism.
-My D.Phil investigates the possibility of love.
+My research is primarily centered on twentieth-century French writing, focused at the intersection of emotions, deceit, and social rules.
+My D.Phil investigates the possibility of love in twentieth-century French thought.
 I explore love in relation to lies and desire.
-I explore love in relation to lies and desire.
-My other research seeks to define and explore perfidy as a means of retroactively correcting history.
+My other research seeks to examine and define perfidy as a means of retroactively correcting history.
 I read duplicitousness in politeness as it interacts with social rules.
-This research project investigates politeness in twentieth-century French and Francophone cinema.
+This aspect of my research investigates politeness in twentieth-century French and Francophone cinema.
 I aim to examine how the absence of politeness is deployed by postcolonial directors to unsettle and disconcert their audience, and to demand civility from others.
-For example, in Ousmane Sembene’s La Noire de…, and Abdelkrim Bahloul’s Un Vampire au Paradis.

 “Merely Clipped: Re-Staging the global south with Abbas Kiarostami’s Close- up,” ARTL@S Bulletin (8.2, 2019).
 (Under Review).